 In Nixon v.
 Stewart & Stevenson Servs., Inc., 2005-SOX-1 (ALJ Feb.
-16, 2005), an ALJ granted summary decision for respondent because there was no evidence complainant reasonably believed the conduct he reported could have been mail fraud.
-The ALJ reasoned that not only was there was no evidence that the letters to which complainant referred, even if false, were part of a scheme or artifice to obtain money or property, but also there was no evidence complainant actually considered respondent's conduct to constitute mail fraud, because the first mention of mail fraud was made before the ALJ.
-The ALJ also found there was no evidence that complainant reasonably believed the conduct he reported could have been a violation of SEC Rule S-K. The ALJ reasoned there was no evidence of any pending legal proceeding, nor were governmental authorities contemplating any legal proceeding that would have needed to have been reported under Rule S-K.
+16, 2005), an ALJ granted summary decision for respondent because there was no evidence that complainant reasonably believed that the conduct he reported could have been mail fraud.
+The ALJ reasoned that not only was there was no evidence that the letters to which complainant referred, even if false, were part of a scheme or artifice to obtain money or property, but there was also no evidence that complainant actually considered respondent's conduct to constitute mail fraud because the first mention of mail fraud was made before the ALJ.
+The ALJ also found there was no evidence that complainant reasonably believed the conduct he reported could have been a violation of SEC Rule S-K. The ALJ reasoned there was no evidence of any pending legal proceeding, nor were governmental authorities contemplating any legal proceeding that would have needed to have been reported under Rule S-K. Aff'd Nixon v.
+Stewarts & Stevenson Servs., Inc., ARB 05-066, 2005-SOX-1 (ARB Sept.
+28, 2007) ("[W]e agree with the ALJ's finding that there is no genuine issue of fact as to whether Nixon provided sufficient information to establish, prior to his termination, that he reasonably believed the Respondent engaged in mail fraud in violation of 18 U.S.C. §1341.")